 Comments like these are a slap in the face and they are like telling someone in a wheelchair with a crippling disability that they need to walk to and from their car without using a wheelchair.

-Did you know that people who suffer from TILT and MCS are protected under the Americans with Disabilities Act?
+Did you know that people who suffer from MCAD, TILT, and MCS are protected under the Americans with Disabilities Act?
 These conditions are considered disabling as they severely alter a person’s quality of life, their ability to work and function properly.

 Please do not discriminate against them the same way you wouldn’t discriminate against someone with muscular dystrophy, cancer, ALS or someone in a wheelchair.